Please contact us by emailing email@example.com with all your enquiries and specific requests.

 CAE courses are open to students from all over the world.
 Please make sure that you complete the appropriate enrolment form for your requested course and send it to CAE in good time.
 Please note that some of our courses have minimum age and English language level requirements.
 They may also have limited capacity at certain times of the year and can fill up very quickly.
 We are always happy to advise you about availability and answer any questions that you may have about our range of courses and services.

 CAE offers a portfolio of courses for children, teenagers and adult, general and professional students.
-Courses are aimed at children (9 to 13 years); teenagers (12 to 17 years) and adults (16 years plus).
-Professional Centre Courses are aimed at students 25 +.
+Courses are aimed at children (8 to 12 years); teenagers (12 to 17 years) and adults (16 years plus).
 CAE has a responsibility for the wellbeing of all students and a statutory duty of care to children under the age of 18, whatever their course of study.
 The CAE Safeguarding Policy aims to promote best practice by: providing children and young people with appropriate safety and protection whilst in the care of CAE; informing CAE staff and all other adults involved in the delivery of CAE courses of their responsibilities and duty of care when working with children; allowing all staff to make informed and confident responses to safeguarding and child protection issues.

-CAE has a responsibility for the well-being of all students, and a statutory duty of care, especially to all children under the age of 18 – whether they are joining a children’s or an adult programme of study.
+CAE has a responsibility for the well-being of all students, and a statutory duty of care, especially to all children under the age of 18.

 Contact email@example.com for full details of safeguarding and welfare provision on CAE Young Learner summer and Group training courses.